 I love organizing events that bring creative people together.

-The first one I ever did is the one that makes me most proud.
+The first event I ever planned is the one that makes me most proud.
 It was in 2011 and I was all set to attend the Screenwriting Conference in Santa Fe, New Mexico.
 This was a really big deal for me because I was already living in Germany.
 I was flying back to New Mexico just for that conference.
-Sadly, it was cancelled with only three weeks notice.
+Sadly, it was cancelled with only three weeks’ notice.
 I was crushed and even considered staying home and being miserable about it.